-There is also a Citizenship Action project
+There is also a Citizenship Action project.

-All assessment is at the end of Year 11 and will be marked on the new 9-1 grading system (9 is the top level).
-The final GCSE is awarded from two exams, each worth 50%
+All assessment is at the end of Year 11.
+The final GCSE is awarded from two exams, each worth 50%.

-- Take an interest in what goes on in the world - Enjoy discussion and small group-based learning - Be able to work on your own and with others on your own initiative
+- Take an interest in what goes on in the world - Enjoy discussion and small group-based learning - Be able to work on your own and with others on your own initiative careers using modern studies police banking politics marketing community work welfare rights trade union work broadcasting and media law teaching economics journalism social work administration management charity work sociology fundraising civil service anthropology social sciences clerical work local government information/advice work